zhangdongxu/Animal-143/README.md

-This is dataset Animal-143, which contains the semantic relatedness of 143 pairs of common animal names (92 different animals) including mammals, birds, insects and marine animals.
+This is dataset Animal-143, which contains semantic relatedness of 143 pairs of common animal names (92 different animals) including mammals, birds, insects and marine animals.
 Each name is in wordnet format with a wordnet id.